kyle-n/kyle-n.github.io/_posts/2023-04-28-ebike-daily-routine.md

 ---
 layout: post
-title: My ebike has completely changed my daily routine
+title: An ebike has completely changed my daily routine
-image: ebike-overall.png
+image: ebike-overall.jpg
 ---

 I purchased an electric bike last year and wanted to review it from the perspective of someone who is not a cyclist or used to biking places.